Monitors - New UI

 The process |

 Enter the Process name.
 As you start typing, you will see a list of matching items to choose from.
 IMPORTANT If the process name contains one or more spaces (for example, Reference 4 Systemwide.exe) and the .exe filename extension is included in the entry for this field, the monitor will not function.
 As a general rule, we recommend entering the process name exactly as it automatically populates from the list of matching items to choose from (that is, without .exe).
 Also specify when an alert should be raised.
-Choose any of the following options: NOTE In the Response details section, you can configure the monitor to stop the process if it triggers an alert.
+Choose any of the following options: NOTE When monitoring CPU or memory, the following calculations are used based on operating system: NOTE In the Response details section, you can configure the monitor to stop the process if it triggers an alert.
 Refer to Process monitor only. |

 For a period of (minutes) | Specify for how long the process needs to be in this state before an alert is raised (1-60 minutes). |